tedneward/Azgaarnoth/Creatures/Darklings.md

 >- **Languages** Elvish,Sylvan
 >- **Challenge** 1/2
 >___
->***Death Flash.***.
-When the darkling dies, nonmagical light flashes out from it in a 10-foot radius as its body and possessions, other than metal or magic objects, burn to ash.
+>***Death Flash.*** When the darkling dies, nonmagical light flashes out from it in a 10-foot radius as its body and possessions, other than metal or magic objects, burn to ash.
 Any creature in that area must succeed on a DC 10 Constitution saving throw or be blinded until the end of its next turn.
 >
->***Light Sensitivity.***.
-While in bright light, the darkling has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Light Sensitivity.*** While in bright light, the darkling has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
 >#### Actions
->***Dagger.***.
-Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Dagger.*** Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage plus 7 (2d6) necrotic damage.
 >

 ---